petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 ### **Test** environment

-The *test environment* has the role to test the system on other completely different environment than those uaed for development.
+The *test environment* has the role to test the system on other completely different environment the one in which development was made.

+Doing so, any software components, libraries, code parts, text files characteristics, date or time stamps, user environment data, operating system configuration, or *other kind of system particular configuration* **WILL BE DETECTED** by making this kind of testing.
+Remember the basic objective of testing process: "*the final produced system must be able run on different machines*".

+The ideal `test` environment is obtained by cloning an existing `production` environment and if necessary (in case the production machine is a "huge resources" one) make **only "quantitative"** adjustments, not qualitative ones (ie, downsize not downgrade).

 <!-- -#FIXME drop image when finish -->
 ![wip pic](pictures/under_maintenance.png)